In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 In the above the string C:\Windows\notepad.exe

-does not need to parse anything.
-This increases
+the latter does not need to do any path parsing.
+This increases efficiency in

-efficiency in VQL because we avoid having to parse and serialized
+VQL because we avoid having to parse and serialize paths over and over again!

 Many VQL accessors require additional information to be able to